zaphosting/docs/docs/redm-deletecache.md

 ![image](https://user-images.githubusercontent.com/13604413/159137786-b7a63449-4d89-4f77-a06c-9edd87bdd85e.png)

-Now proceed to restart your FiveM server for this to take effect.
+Now proceed to restart your RedM server for this to take effect.
 When the server is restarted, the server will rewrite the cache.
-You have successfully cleared the cache for your FiveM gameserver!
+You have successfully cleared the cache for your RedM gameserver!